- Administrative Complaints

 - Activity supervised as a group (laboratory, practicum, workshop, group studio)

 A semester credit hour is awarded for the equivalent of 15 periods of such activity, where each activity period is 165 minutes or more in duration with little or no outside preparation expected.
-Forty-five, 55-minute sessions of such activity would also normally earn 1 semester credit hour.
-Where such activity involves substantial outside preparation by the student, the equivalent of 15 periods of 110 minutes duration each will earn 1 semester credit hour.
+Forty-five, 55-minute sessions of such activity would also normally earn 1 credit hour.
+Where such activity involves substantial outside preparation by the student, the equivalent of 15 periods of 110 minutes duration each will earn 1 credit hour.

 - Supervised individual activity (independent study, individual studio, tutorial)